Cold Drinking Water on a Hot Summer Day

 Some health experts believe drinking ice-cold water from the fridge is not a good idea.
 They think doing so can decrease a person’s heart rate, increase his or her chances of developing a sore throat, and disturb his or her digestion.

 But not every health expert agrees.
 Moreover, some of us have been in the habit of refrigerator our drinking water all our lives and would be reluctant to give the practice up.
-Perhaps the most sensible suggestion is that if you like your drinking water chilled in the fridge, it’s reasonable to keep chilling it unless it seems to be giving you problems or your doctor advises you to stop.
+Perhaps the most sensible suggestion is that if you like your water chilled in the fridge, it’s reasonable to keep chilling it unless it seems to be giving you problems or your doctor advises you to stop.

 What Should You Store Your Drinking Water In?